makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

 representation, and the only KR book exclusively devoted to Peirce.
 6 Some review-
 * multiple parts.
 I
-  * Early chapters discuss contexts of information theory, economics, and social circumstances.
+  * Early chapters discuss contexts of information theory, economics, and social circumstances
-  * Middle parts of the book are theoretical, even philosophical, that evolve into how-to and practice.
+  * Middle parts of the book are theoretical, even philosophical, that evolve into how-to and practice
   * The latter parts of the book are speculative and span potential applications in breadth and depth.
 My answer in keeping these parts together is to try to be faithful to this overall ideal of a Peircean practionary.
-I welcome you to a soup-to-nuts banquet of Peircean perspectives on the challenge of KR.
+I welcome you to a soup-to-nuts banquet of Peircean perspectives on the challenge of KR

 # 1.2 Overview of Contents